 - BEST OVERALL: Tractor Supply Co.
-Producer’s Pride Coop MDC001
+Producer’s Pride Chicken Coop

-- BEST BUDGET: Petsfit Weatherproof Chicken Coop with Nesting Box
+- BEST BANG FOR THE BUCK: Petsfit Weatherproof Chicken Coop With Nesting Box

-- BEST SMALL: Archie & Oscar Freddy Chicken Coop with Chicken Run
+- BEST SMALL: Archie & Oscar Gatsby Chicken Coop With Chicken Run

 - BEST WALK-IN: Roost & Root Round-Top Stand-Up Chicken Coop